 His unique expertise and experience in technology and government contracts law, in conjunction with his experience as a general counsel in public and private companies, allows him to offer comprehensive counsel to both traditional and non-traditional government contractors, and commercial technology companies.

-Mr. Dougherty has served as the general counsel of several public and private technology companies where he led all legal, compliance, and risk management functions.
+James has served as the general counsel of several public and private technology companies where he led all legal, compliance and risk management functions.
 He has also served in other senior in-house roles with leading technology companies such as Cisco Systems and Intel, and as counsel with an AMLaw 50 law firm in both Washington, D.C. and San Francisco.
 He began his legal career as an officer in the U.S. Army Judge Advocate General’s Corps, where he served as a Commissioner on the Armed Services Board of Contract Appeals.

 - Prime and sub-contract, teaming agreement and joint venture agreement negotiation and counseling, including sole-source and emergency contracting actions

 - Special federal procurement instruments negotiation and counseling, including OTA’s, Special License Rights, CRADAs and Cooperative Agreements

 - General Services Administration (GSA) contracts commercial pricing and product sourcing negotiations and counseling